- Know the benefits of cardiovascular exercise.

 Cardiac Muscle Adaptations

-Aerobic exercise is best for strengthening the heart muscle, lungs, and blood vessels.
+Aerobic exercise strengthens the heart muscle, lungs, and blood vessels.

-When these systems are strong, the body delivers oxygen and nutrients more effectively to the appropriate tissues.
+The body delivers oxygen and nutrients more effectively to the appropriate tissues when these systems are strong.

 Modes of Cardiovascular Exercise